 Tire blowouts can be caused by running over a sharp object in the road that punctures the tire, a leaky valve stem that fails to keep air inside the tire, hitting a curb or pothole that damaged the tire, improper tire inflation (not enough or too much air in the tire), driving too fast for the speed rating of the tire, using tires that do not have an adequate load rating for the vehicle application, and structural and manufacturing defects in the tire or wheel.

 A tire is actually a rather complicated component to manufacture.
 There are belts and reinforcing cords inside the tire, various layers of rubber and tread, and it all must be mixed and cured at the right temperature for the tire to perform as designed.
+If a mistake is made during the manufacturing process, and the flaw is not discovered when the tire is inspected, the manufacturing defect may cause the tire to fail when it is installed on a vehicle.
+Such defects include tread cracking and separation, air leaks and belt failures.

 Tires have a wet and dry traction rating on the sidewall, a temperature rating, a wear rating, a speed rating, a load rating, a maximum inflation pressure (which must not be exceeded), and a manufacturing date code.
 All of these should match the vehicle application as well as the vehicle owner's expectations and driving requirements.